dotherightthing/kss-node/demo-dotherightthing/README.md

 1. `dotherightthing/kss-node` will be added to your local repositories
 1. Close the Github application

+TODO: how to check for updates

 #### Step 5: Install the KSS binary

 1. Open Terminal (OS X) or a Command Prompt (Windows: `Start > Run > `cmd` > Enter`)
 1. Type `sudo npm install -g kss` (OS X) or `npm install -g kss` (OS X) and press `Enter`
 1. This will tell NPM (the Node Package Manager, installed with NodeJS) to install the KSS binary
 1. Leave Terminal (OS X) or the Command Prompt (Windows) open for Step 6

+TODO: how to check for updates

 #### Step 6: Install the KSS-Node dependencies